Maintain Ur Kukri

 For Too Tight condition >> Heat the kydex sheath around 100* (use heat gun or oven) then slowly insert the kukri-knife (blade) completely inside the sheath and let it cool naturally.
 Its better let it cool in warm temperature.
 Covering the handle by a thick damp wet cloth is suggested throughout the process in order to save the handle from hitting too much.

 For Too Loose condition >> Heat the kydex sheath around 70-80* (use heat gun or oven) then let it cool naturally in airy space or where cooling is bit more rapid.
 Insert the knife once the sheath is cold.
 Repeat the process if needed.
 Fixing an eyelet in the insertion area of the spine (near peak) will also tighten the fitting.

 What are Kadra & Chakmak?

-The common way of sharpening a kukri is done by using the chakmak against the edge of the blade to and fro.
-However, a sharpening stone is recommended.
-Traditionally, chakmak was also used to ignite fire by generating sparks by striking against selective stones found in the hilly regions.
+The common way of sharpening a kukri is done by using the chakmak against the edge of the blade to and fro (SEE PHOTO).
+However a sharpening stone always works better and faster.
+Traditionally, chakmak is also used to ignite fire by generating sparks by striking against selective stones found in river beds.
 Khukuri Knives issued to the Gurkhas during world wars did not have the two small knives however standard issue khukuris at present have both "Karda and Chakmak".
-Most khukuris from the ancient times also had the two knives along with an extra pocket (Khalti) to store small survival kits.
+Most khukuris from the old days had the two knives along with an extra pocket (Khalti) to store small survival kits.